saurabhprakash/nifi_starter/README.md

 Samples:

 1. fetchTwitterDataAndAddToElasticsearch.xml: Fetches data from twitter and dumps to elasticsearch(version 5.x used).
    * Before importing above in nifi replace the value for these two variables: "Consumer Key" and "Access Token"
+   * Post importing set the values of "Consumer Secret" and "Access token secret" in GetTwitter Processor